Udon Thani - Things to Do in Udon Thani in November

 What to Pack

-Insect repellent with DEET - post-monsoon means mosquitoes are still active, particularly around Nong Prajak Park in the evenings and at Red Lotus Sea early morning.
+Insect repellent with DEET - post-rainy season means mosquitoes are active, around Nong Prajak Park at dusk

 Insider Knowledge